Tramping the Lake District

 Varied hiking locations and difficult hikes alternating with easier hikes

-2. What dietary preferences or restrictions can you accommodate on this trip?
+1. What dietary preferences or restrictions can you accommodate on this trip?

 If we know well in advance, we can accommodate vegetarian, lactose-free, and gluten-sensitive diets.
 We cannot guarantee a completely gluten-free diet and we cannot provide a kitchen guaranteed to be free of cross-contamination.
 If you are vegan, we ask that you bring some additional protein bars; and if you are gluten-sensitive, please bring some gluten-free snacks.
 If you have severe allergies, Celiac disease and/or other significant dietary restrictions, please call the office before you register.

-3. I will be coming by myself.
+2. I will be coming by myself.
 Do I need to pay a single supplement?

 You only need to pay a single supplement if you want to guarantee you have your own room.
-Otherwise you'll be paired up with someone else traveling by herself.
+Otherwise we’ll pair you up with someone and then switch roommates every time we switch lodging.

 Replied!